What We Do

 REQUEST AN INTERNATIONAL PEACEMAKER

-International Peacemakers are available to mid-councils* and Presbyterian colleges and seminaries for itineration through the Presbyterian Peacemaking Program.
-We ask that requests for International Peacemakers be made in consultation with your mid-council's peacemaking or mission committee.
-Requests will be honored on a first-come, first-served basis.with preference given to first-time requests and those who have not hosted an International Peacemaker in recent years.
-All applications must be completed in full.
-Please ensure that your middle governing body is included in the planning of your International Peacemaker’s visit.
+International Peacemakers are available to mid-councils and Presbyterian colleges and theological institutions for itineration through the Presbyterian Peacemaking Program.
+Requests will be honored on a first-come, first-served basis.
+All applications must be completed in full and made in consultation with your mid-council's peacemaking or mission committee.
+Please ensure that your middle governing body is involved in this application and included in the planning of the International Peacemaker’s visit.

 The 2015 application form is on line from March 1 - June 1, 2015.
 After June 1, a number of peacemakers with open times in their itineraries may still be available.
 Consult the Peacemaking Program.